Life insurance for marijuana users: What you need to know

 • Term life not available in New York

-Most insurers won’t offer daily marijuana users their most competitive rates, especially if they primarily smoke.
+Most insurers won’t offer daily marijuana users their most affordable rates, especially if they primarily smoke.
 That’s why Lincoln Financial’s progressive approach to marijuana use makes it a great fit for daily users.
-For people who use marijuana products daily, Lincoln Financial is almost always able to offer the most competitive rates of any carrier.
+In most cases, the company will offer cheaper rates than others to people who use marijuana on a daily basis.

 award icon